kwebio/kweb-docs/intro.rst

 you to build beautiful responsive website much more quickly.

 It's written in `Kotlin <https://kotlinlang.org/>`_, a powerful modern programming language that is rapidly growing in popularity.
-For example, Kotlin is now being promoted by Google as a replacement for Java in `Android development <https://developer.android.com/kotlin/>`_.
+For example, Kotlin is now Google's recommended language for `Android development <https://developer.android.com/kotlin/>`_.

 How does it work?
 -----------------